-Just like we reach for a hot cup of chamomile tea when we’re stressed out, dogs may benefit from natural remedies that help soothe anxiety.
+Just like we reach for a hot cup of chamomile tea when we’re stressed out, dogs may benefit from natural remedies that help anxiety.
 Try calming snacks made with hemp oil, valerian root, and chamomile, which may help reduce stress.
 You can give these treats to your pup before heading out on a road trip if they suffer from motion anxiety or give the pupper a few when you leave the house for a few hours if they experience separation anxiety.

 2. Desensitize Your Pup

-One of the main things dog owners can do to reduce anxiety is to work on reducing the fear associated with certain triggers.
+One of the main things dog owners can do to help with anxiety is to work on reducing the fear associated with certain triggers.
 This is done through a process of desensitization.
 It involves introducing items that trigger anxiety in small doses and conditioning the dog to understand that the item does not pose a threat.

 To do this, start slowly and identify what is causing your dog’s anxiety.
 If your pooch is afraid of car rides, you can start by playing around the outside of your car.
 Give your pup lots of treats and affection when he or she plays and doesn't react negatively to the car.
 Next, you can put your pup in the car, but don’t go anywhere.
 Pet your dog and make sitting in the car seem like a fun, exciting experience.
 Once your dog tolerates that, you can take short drives to get him or her used to car rides.